-Health Department regulations allow small home-based businesses to operate in a primary residence using standard home equipment.
-Home-based businesses include home bakeries and home caterers.
+Health Department regulations allow some small businesses to operate in a primary residence using standard home equipment.
 Applicants planning to operate a home food establishment must submit the following at least 30 days prior to the anticipated opening date:

 - A complete and legible Application for License to Operate a Food Establishment